Temporal Inductive Logic Reasoning over Hypergraphs: Introduction

 \section{Introduction}

 The task of inductive reasoning concerns generalizing concepts or patterns from data.
 This task is studied extensively in knowledge graphs (KG)s where techniques such as \textit{inductive logic programming} (ILP) are proposed.
 A typical knowledge graph such as FB15K~\citep{toutanova2015observed} and WN18~\citep{bordes2013translating} represents commonsense knowledge as a set of nodes and edges, where entities are the nodes and the facts are represented as the edges that connect the entities.
 For example, \texttt{Father(Bob, Amy)} is a fact stating that ``\texttt{Bob} is the \texttt{Father} of \texttt{Amy}''; this is represented as an edge of type \texttt{Father} connecting the two entities \texttt{Bob} and \texttt{Amy}.
 Many ILP techniques are proposed to reason on the KGs that learn first-order logic rules from the graph.
 Learning these rules is beneficial as they are interpretable and data efficient~\citep{yang2020learn}.
+It has applications such as biomedical research, semantic search, data integration and fraud detection.